aappddeevv/zio-test/README.md

 # ZIO bifunctor testbed

 Does ZIO's bifunctor design offer a better abstraction?
-And if so, when does work best?
+And if so, when does it work best?

-This repo is a simple testbed to explore that question.
+This repo is a simple, quick testbed to explore a few questions around zio.

-Everything assumes the ZIO IO so there are no `F` parameters in the algebras, only an `E` parameter.
+All the code assumes the ZIO IO so there are no `F` parameters in the algebras, only an `E` parameter.

+Tests are written in scalatest so there really is no useful main.

 ## Test1 - Multi-layer web client.